10 Things you may not know about The British Library

 We can’t wait to return to The Library in November - it’s such an iconic space to showcase our brilliant traders and their beautiful products.
 Visit Crafty Fox Market on Saturday 30th November & Sunday 1st December, 11am - 5pm at The British Library, 96 Euston Rd., London NW1 2DB.
 There’s a different line up of traders taking part each day - shop for art prints, cards, ceramics, jewellery, homeware, clothing, toys and gifts - all beautifully handmade or artist designed.
 Find out who is taking part here.

-Shop small this Christmas
+Gift Guide: Shop Small this Christmas

-Shop small this Christmas
+Gift Guide: Shop Small this Christmas

 The Magic of Markets - Why Shopping Small Counts